texne/proficiency.cs.illinois.edu/index.md

 ---
-title: CS@Illinois Proficiency Exams
+title: Illinois Computer Science Proficiency Exams
 ---

 <p class="lead" markdown="1">
 <!--- -->
-If you have already mastered the material covered in certain CS@Illinois courses, you may receive credit and satisfy prerequisites by taking a *proficiency exam*.
+If you have already mastered the material covered in certain Illinois Computer Science courses, you may receive credit and satisfy prerequisites by taking a *proficiency exam*.
 <!--- -->
-Here you will find details about how to prepare and sign up for CS@Illinois proficiency exams.
+Here you will find details about how to prepare and sign up for Illinois Computer Science proficiency exams.
 <!--- -->
 </p>